BUYING A CHILD SAFETY SEAT OR BOOSTER SEAT

 Remember always to consult your vehicle owner’s manual and the instructions provided by the car seat manufacturer when installing a car seat or booster seat.
 Proper installation is essential for keeping your child safe on every journey.

 Properly installing a car seat or booster seat is essential to ensure your child’s safety.
-Therefore, learning how to secure your child in a car seat or booster seat is important.
+Therefore, learning how to secure your child in a car seat or booster seat is necessary.

 Securing Your Child in a Car Seat or Booster Seat